dialoa/first-line-indent/README.md

 ---
 ```

-You can place the folder in another folder, provided you specify its
+You can place the filter in another folder, provided you specify its
-path, e.g.:
+path:

 ``` yaml
 ---